spjy/jotted-topics/algorithms.md

 ### Maintenance

-The property where if the invariant is true before an iteration of the loop, it remains true before the next iteration.
+The property where if the invariant is true before an iteration of the loop, it remains true before the iteration as well as after.

 ### Termination

-The condition which stops the loop.
+When we halt iteration, our result should be useful to us.

+## Asymptotic Notation

+Often, for algorithms, we want to analyze and quantify their space and time efficiency for large inputs.

+### $\Theta$ Notation

+Big Theta notation describes the

 # Sorting Algorithms